Historicity of the Iliad: Modern scholarship

-In the 1870s, Heinrich Schliemann reopened the question with his archaeological exacavations at Hisarlik.
-This site had been previously identified as Classical Ilion, and thus as the location where ancients had believed the mythic war to have occurred.
-Underneath the classical city, Schliemann found the remains of numerous earlier settlements, one of which he declared to be that of the mythic city.
-Subsequent excavations have shown that this city was in fact a millenium too early to have coexisted with Mycenaean palaces.
+In the 1870s, Heinrich Schliemann reopened the question with his archaeological excavations at Hisarlik.
+This site had been previously identified as Classical Ilion, where ancients had believed the legendary war to have occurred.
+Underneath the classical city, Schliemann found the remains of numerous earlier settlements, one of which he declared to be that of the city of Homeric legend.
+Subsequent excavations have shown that this city was in fact a millennium too early to have coexisted with Mycenaean palaces.

 Since Schliemann, the site has been further excavated and reappraised numerous times, with particular attention to the layers which did coexist with the Mycenaeans, known collectively as Late Bronze Age Troy.
-Additional lines of research have included excavations at other sites such as Mycenae, potential references to Troy in Hittite records, as well as philological study of the Iliad and the Odyssey themselves.
-Despite these achievements, there remains no consensus for or against a real Trojan War, and some scholars regard the truth as unknowable.
+Additional lines of research have included excavations at other sites such as Mycenae, examination of potential references to Troy in Hittite records, and philological study of the Iliad and Odyssey themselves.
+Despite these achievements, there remains no consensus for or against a real Trojan War, and some scholars regard the question as unanswerable.